CNNs for JPEGs: A Study in Computational Cost: Experimental Protocol

 \section{Experimental Protocol}

 All the experiments were executed on a machine equipped with a processor Intel Core i7 6850K 3.6 GHz, 64 GBytes of DDR4-memory, and 3 NVIDIA Titan Xp GPUs.
 The machine runs Ubuntu 18.04 LTS (kernel 5.0.0) and the ext4 file system.
-Our experiments were execute on the ImageNet dataset and a subset of it.
+The models were implemented using torch 1.2.0, and the experiments were execute on the ImageNet dataset and a subset of it.
 Since we did not had access to the original implementation, of Gueguen~et~al.~\cite{NIPS_2018_Gueguen} models, we re-implemented them following the specifications available and trained them from scratch.
 In order to make a fair comparison, we present the results of our networks trained from scratch, as well as the results obtained from models trained from other works, showing that the variance present in the training of the network, and small variations in training procedures can generate variance in the results obtained by these models.

-In order to compare our approach with the state-of-the-art, we selected models that made similar alterations to the network architecture as our methods, attempting to reduce the amount of channels of the networks designed for DCT coefficients to make them more similar to the the original ResNet-50 for RGB images.
-For this reason, we did not include models like the ones based on the LC-RFA Thinner~\cite{NIPS_2018_Gueguen}, since they have a smaller amount of channels than the original ResNet-50, although this modifications could also be applied to our methods.
+In order to compare our approach with the state-of-the-art, we selected models with similar alterations to the network architecture as our methods, attempting to reduce the amount of channels of the networks designed for DCT coefficients to make them more similar to the the original ResNet-50 for RGB images.
+For this reason, we did not include models like the ones based on the LC-RFA Thinner~\cite{NIPS_2018_Gueguen}, since they have a smaller amount of channels than the original ResNet-50, although this modifications could be applied to our methods.

-Experiments were performed using the ResNet-50, Upsampling-RFA, Upsampling-RFA + FBS, Upsampling-RFA + LP, Upsampling-RFA + LA, Upsampling-RFA + CCPP and Upsampling-RFA + CCPP skipping the 1$^{st}$ and 2$^{nd}$ stages, batch size of 128, initial learning rate of 0.05, momentum of 0.9, and were trained for 120 epochs, reducing the learning rate by a factor of 10 every 30 epochs.
-All images were resized so the smallest side is 256 and the crop size is 224x224.
+Experiments were performed using the ResNet-50, Upsampling-RFA, Upsampling-RFA + FBS, Upsampling-RFA + LP, Upsampling-RFA + LA, Upsampling-RFA + CCPP, Upsampling-RFA + CCPP skipping the 1$^{st}$ and 2$^{nd}$ stages, LC-RFA, LC-RFA + CCPP and LC-RFA + CCPP skipping stages 1 and 2, batch size of 128, initial learning rate of 0.05, momentum of 0.9, and were trained for 120 epochs, reducing the learning rate by a factor of 10 every 30 epochs.
+All images were resized so the smallest side is 256 and the crop size is 224$\times$224.
 Data augmentation with random crop and horizontal flip was used on the training phase, while on test, only a center crop was used.